We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • No large-diameter pan

 The nonstick surface is a cut above cheaper nonstick pans—after a few weeks of use, we found that the pans looked almost new.
-We thought these felt incredibly sturdy, and also found that they actually retain their nonstick capabilities for the long haul better than other similar models and manage to look brand new even after weeks of use.
+We thought these felt incredibly sturdy and also found that they retain their nonstick capabilities for the long haul better than other similar models.

-The handles are stainless steel and designed for a comfortable grip and are riveted onto the pan for security.
+The handles are stainless steel, riveted onto the pan for security, and designed to offer a comfortable grip.
 The pans are oven-safe to 500 degrees Fahrenheit.
-While they can be washed in a dishwasher, hand washing is recommended.
+While they can be washed in a dishwasher, hand-washing is recommended, and the pans clean up beautifully.
 Lids are not included.

 What We Like